 Year of Birth: 2008

-Hobbies/Interests: Caitlin likes to dance & play sports.
+Hobbies/Interests: Caitlin likes to dance, write, and play sports.

 Favorite Things: Caitlin loves animals and drawing.